Dignity: Pico della Mirandola

-Kant
+Immanuel Kant

 A philosopher of the Age of Enlightenment (18th century), Immanuel Kant held that there were things that should not be discussed in terms of value, and that these things could be said to have dignity.
 'Value' is necessarily relative, because the value of something depends on a particular observer's judgment of that thing.
 Things that are not relative – that are "ends in themselves", in Kant's terminology – are by extension beyond all value, and a thing is an end in itself only if it has a moral dimension; if it represents a choice between right and wrong.
 In Kant's words: "Morality, and humanity as capable of it, is that which alone has dignity."
 Specifically with respect to human dignity, which his writings brought from relative obscurity in Western philosophy into a focal point for philosophers, Kant held that "free will" is essential; human dignity is related to human agency, the ability of humans to choose their own actions.